tigellus/Markdown/2. Review on Mechanical Ventilation/14. Capnography/Capnograhpy.md

 A colorimetric CO2 detector can be used to help determine whether an airway is established.
 However, this device can not verify that an airway management device is correctly placed

+# ~Question 1
+What is end tidal CO2?

+[WRONG] Amount of CO2 in blood stream
+[WRONG] Amount of CO2 in venous blood
+[RIGHT] Partial pressure of CO2 in lungs measured at the end of expiration [WRONG] 2nd derivative of Cardiac Output
+[WRONG] Cardiac output during exhalation

 # Physiology
 Monitoring end-tidal CO2 (PetCO2) provides instantaneous information about ventilation (how effectively CO2 gas is being exhaled/eliminated by the respiratory system), perfusion (how effectively CO2 is being transported through the vascular system to the lungs), and metabolism (how effectively CO2 is being produced by cellular metabolism).